Compensation Policy

 A. Directors

-(1) The payments for transportation and attendance allowances shall be processed in accordance with the "Payment Guidelines for Transportation and Attendance Allowances for Directors, Supervisors, and Consultants" adopted by the Board of Directors.
-If the independent directors of the Company concurrently act as the members of the Audit Committee, Remuneration Committee or Ethical Corporate Management Committee, attendance allowances will be paid in accordance with the respective committee charters, and no additional transportation allowance will be paid.
-The attendance allowances per attendance at the committee meetings shall be defined in the committee charters based on the independent directors' powers, risks, and time spent.
+The payments for transportation and attendance allowances shall be processed in accordance with the "Payment Guidelines for Transportation and Attendance Allowances for Directors, Supervisors, and Consultants" adopted by the Board of Directors.
+If the Independent Directors of the Company concurrently act as the members of the Audit Committee, Remuneration Committee or Ethical Corporate Management Committee, attendance allowances will be paid in accordance with the respective committee charters, and no additional transportation allowance will be paid.
+The attendance allowances per attendance at the committee meetings shall be defined in the committee charters based on the Independent Directors' powers, risks, and time spent.

-(6) According to Article 5 of SinoPac Holdings' Rules Governing the Scope of Powers of Independent Directors, "The remuneration, compensation and service fees of the independent directors of the Company shall be collected in accordance with Articles 28-1 and 36 of the Company's Articles of Incorporation and the "Payment Guidelines for Transportation and Attendance Allowances for Directors, Supervisors, and Consultants," and may be different from those paid to regular directors as appropriate."
-As independent directors have more powers, risks and time spent than regular directors, independent directors shall be entitled to reasonable annual remunerations, in addition to attendance allowances for functional committee meetings, in the case of low profitability.
-In addition to supervising and giving independent opinions, independent directors are expected to provide strategic guidance and improve business performance together with other Board members.
-In case of high profitability, independent directors' remuneration link to their performance as regular directors.
-Over the past two years, SinoPac Holdings posted high profitability and did not define separate standards for independent directors' remunerations.
-Independent directors received the same remunerations as regular directors.
+According to Article 5 of SinoPac Holdings' Rules Governing the Scope of Powers of Independent Directors, "The remuneration, compensation and service fees of the Independent Directors of the Company shall be collected in accordance with Articles 28-1 and 36 of the Company's Articles of Incorporation and the 'Payment Guidelines for Transportation and Attendance Allowances for Directors, Supervisors, and Consultants,' and may be different from those paid to regular Directors as appropriate."
+Considering the higher responsibilities, risks, and time commitment of Independent Directors compared to regular Directors, in addition to attendance fees for functional committee meetings, reasonable safeguards should also be given to their annual remuneration in the case of low profitability.
+In addition to supervising and giving independent opinions, Independent Directors are expected to provide strategic guidance and improve business performance together with other Board members, therefore, in the case of high profitability, the remuneration of Independent Directors shall remain the same as that of regular Directors, with a moderate link to performance.
+In the past two years, the Company has performed well in terms of profitability.
+Both Independent Directors and regular Directors received the same remuneration without any separate provisions.

 B. President & Executive Vice Presidents